-Any development on previously undeveloped land must allow for the investigation and the preservation of archaeological remains and their setting and protect recognised sites of archaeological importance.
+Non-householder development on previously undeveloped land must allow for the investigation and the preservation of archaeological remains and protect recognised sites of archaeological importance.

-Archaeological investigation of any sites must be carried out on previously undeveloped land, as required by NPPF and the CDC Local Plan Policy 47.
+Archaeological investigation of any sites must be carried out, as required by the NPPF and Chichester Local Plan Policy 47.
 As mentioned in the History & Heritage section at 3.1, there is evidence of a former Roman road running through the village - especially around Bell Lane and Crooked Lane.

 Information from the Birdham History Group refers to Hampshire and Wight Trust for Marine Archaeology, for the Standing Conference on Problems Associated with the Coastline (SCOPAC) June 2006; Chichester District Historic Environment records and the Anglo-Saxon Charters VI "Charters of Selsey" ed.
-SE Kelly, which suggest archaeological remains may be present in the vicinity of the present Chichester Yacht Basin along the northern edge of Birdham.
+SE Kelly.
+The URS Scott Wilson Heritage Assessment for Premier Marinas (2011) suggests that archaeological remains may be present in the vicinity of the present Chichester Yacht Basin along the northern edge of Birdham.

-Conformity Refs: NPPF para 128; CDC Local Plan 19.36 & Policy 47
+Conformity Refs: NPPF para 128; Chichester Local Plan 19.36 & Policy 47